open-learning-exchange/open-learning-exchange.github.io/pages/techgenius.md

 In the steps outlined below we will build a community that is attached to the Madagascar Nation.
 To achieve this we will do the following:

-* Use git command line tools to make a clone of the ole--vagrant-community repository;
+* Use git command line tools to clone the ole--vagrant-community repository to your local machine;
-* Us Vagrant command line tools to start the new virtual machine; and
+* Use Vagrant command line tools to start the new virtual machine; and
-* Run the set configuration process on the new virtual machine so that it is attached to the Madagascar Nation.
+* Configure the new Community so that it is attached to the Madagascar Nation.

-## Step 3 | vagrant -clone
+## Step 3 | Vagrant

 ### How to Install a Community on a Local Laptop or PC

 **If you are running Windows:**

 Please open `git-bash` by pressing the Windows key to open the home screen, and then type "git bash" to bring up the Git Bash launch option.
-You can also use the command prompt or command prompt(admin).
+You can also use the command prompt or command prompt as an admin.

-**If you are running OSX or any version of Linux:**
+**If you are running macOS or any version of Linux:**

 Please open a terminal session.